Leigan0/CV/README.md

 ## Leigh-Ann Gant

 I studied Biological Sciences at university and after several years working in roles that didn't engage me I decided to change my path to a career that suited my interests.
 I am motivated, adaptable, hardworking and creative with a range of technical and workplace experience.
 I come from a corporate background and I have the ability to work well under pressure, whilst maintaining a high level of accuracy working within result and quality controlled environments.
-I believe I thrive in fast-paced and dynamic environments and enjoy changes in approach and technology.
+I believe I thrive in fast-paced, dynamic environments and enjoy changes in approach and technology.

 After a few months of teaching myself to code, I have been recently been selected for the highly competitive Makers Fellowship role.
 After completing the course and learning the best coding practice, I want to use these newly developed skills and my previous experience to move into a Junior Developer role to bring projects and ideas to life.

 ## Skills

 #### Proactive in my own and others development
 Whilst working full time within a completely unrelated field I decided to teach myself how to code.
 I researched the field and decided Ruby was a good starting point.
-I went from being unable to name any programming language to being able to create a automated card game, developed in a test driven enviroment.
+I went from being unable to name any programming language to being able to create a automated card game, developed in a test driven manner.
 Prior to starting Makers Academy I built this program https://github.com/Leigan0/beat-the-dealer-21

 Whilst working in a previous role, I gave a lot of support and assisstance to new starters.
 This was recognised by my senior manager and I was quickly promoted to a quality assurance role.
 As part of this role I implemented training packages, hosted complex Q&A sessions and completed case checks to provide regular feedback to staff.
 As part of the role I also identified common knowledge gaps, and hosted refresher training for all employees to maintain high quality.